-Upper-Division Writing Courses - At least 4 units
+Upper-Division Writing Courses - 2 units

-To satisfy the Upper-Division Writing Requirement, students must complete at least 4 units from a number of upper division courses which have been certified as meeting the requirement.
+Effective with the 2022-23 incoming class, to satisfy the Upper Division Writing Requirement, students must complete 2 units from a number of upper division courses which have been certified as meeting the requirement.
+Students admitted in prior years, see the Law School Handbook applicable to the start year of your program for courses that meet the UDW Requirement.